Your Cart

 People who went to the doctor regularly also report an improved quality of life and feelings of wellness.

-9. Cold Plunge
+9. Cold plunge

 A cold plunge refers to immersing oneself in cold water, typically for a short duration.
 It can take different forms, including cold showers, ice baths, or natural bodies of cold water like lakes or rivers.